 - Cost of living – Provinces like BC or Ontario with higher average living costs effectively have lower real purchasing power from the same net income.

-When evaluating job offers or planning an interprovincial move, be sure to run the calculations to see the impact on net pay.
+When evaluating job offers or planning an interprovincial move, you should make sure to run the calculations to see the impact on net pay.

 Learn how to estimate your potential net take home pay in different Canadian provinces based on your gross salary, tax brackets, and deductions.